manish26m/Neural-Nexus-Team-Projects/README.md

    - It will bring you back to the login page.

 ## Roles and Responsibilities
-1. YashvI Sharma: (Leader) Dashboard and contribution in Exams and Course sections
+1. Yashvi Sharma: (Leader) Dashboard and contribution in Exams and Course sections
 2. Punit Kumar: Login Page, Result section and contribution in Exams section
 3. Manish Mishra: Assignment section
 4. Vaibhav Tamang: Attendance section